-To be eligible to apply for admission to the Master of Health Care Administration program at DMU, applicants must have a Bachelor’s degree from a regionally accredited institution from within the United States or equivalent evaluation from a DMU approved international evaluation service.
+To be eligible to apply for admission to the Master of Health Care Administration program at DMU, applicants must have a bachelor’s degree from a regionally accredited institution from within the United States or equivalent evaluation from a DMU approved international evaluation service.
 A cumulative undergraduate GPA of 3.0 is preferred, though all applications will receive a thorough review.

 Applicants are expected to have strong writing and composition skills, as well as the basic technical computer skills to perform graduate level coursework.